Domuska/react_music_player/README.md

 - if a context is passed in along with a track, then the context will continue after the requested song has been played
 - if only a song is passed in, the playback queue is emptied and the song is the only track that will play

+# roadmap

+- search results / artist view to display show more -button
+- remove right sidebar, bring it back when there's content to show there
+- move polling to poll the SDK instead of API
+- use Vercel to host the app
+- add a domain
+- login button
+- scroll bar in main content
+- show playlists in left bar
+- mobile enhancements
+  - hide left bar on mobile
+  - rework bottom bar on mobile
+- routing support

 # todo

 - move to mobile-first / responsive system